1. Home

 Setting Expense Category Budgets

 You can define an expense budget per expense category for a project in this section.
-To can view expense budget per category, and actual expenses tracked against it, use the Project Summary Report.
+To view the expense budget per category, and actual expenses tracked against it, use the Project Summary Report.

-To add a new Expense Category Budget, click on the +Add Category button, choose from the existing expense category list or add a new category, and set a budget amount.
-New expense categories can also be created by going to Settings > Expense settings.
+To add a new Expense Category Budget, click the +Add Categories button, choose from the existing expense category list, and set a budget amount.
+New expense categories can also be created by going to Settings > Expense Settings.

-There are various roles you can assign to each project member:
+There are various roles and permissions you can assign to each project member:

 Timesheet Permissions

-Timesheet Entry Allowed: User that already have the global timesheet/expense user role can be given access to track time per project.
-To provide this access, tick the Timesheet Entry Allowed box.
+Timesheet entry allowed: Users that already have the global timesheet/expense user role can be given access to track time per project.
+To provide this access, tick the Timesheet entry allowed box.

 The reason we have both project and account level permissions is so you can have users who can track time on one project, but not another.

-You might have some team members whose timesheet entries need to be approved.
-For these, you can tick the Timesheet Approval Required box.
+Timesheet approval required: You might have some team members whose timesheet entries need to be approved.
+For these, you can tick the Timesheet approval required box.
 This enables Timesheet Approval for this user’s timesheets on the project.

 Choose what access each project collaborator has when working with tasks.
-You can choose to give them access to create, update, comment on and delete tasks.
+You can choose to give them access to Create, Update, Delete, and Comment on tasks.

-You can also Archive the project from this page.
-Archived Projects can be deleted by going to Projects > All Projects > Archived tab > 3-dot control.
+You can archive the project directly from the Project Settings popup using the Archive Project link.
+Once the project is archived, you’ll be taken to the All Projects page.
+Archived Projects can be viewed and deleted by going to Projects > All Projects > Archived tab > 3-dot control.

 Hope this guide helps you understand how to manage Project Settings in Avaza.
 If you need further help, feel free to contact our support team via chat or via email.